erwanfadlys/erwanfadlys/README.md

 # 👋 Hi, I’m @erwanfadlys
 Half of my life i dedicate to oil and gas.
-Covid slap me 😵‍💫 with reality and I think its time for me to take a break and learn something new.
+Covid slap me 😵‍💫 with reality and I think its time for me to take a break and slow down while equipped myself in learning something new.

 Wish me luck on my journey ✌️